 Estuary Perch local fish species facts and Limits.
 Ep’s are a great surface sports fish often mistaken with the Australian Bass.
-They are enjoyable to catch with lures and ultra light spinning gear and hit lures really hard.
+They are enjoyable to catch with lures and ultra-light spinning gear.
 Estuary perch have been heavily stocked in recent years.
 This will only increase due to state government initiatives to align with our 10 million by 2022 which is great news for local anglers.
 This means they can be found in many rivers, lakes and estuaries across the state.
 EP’s love structure and rock walls and targeting them with ultralight gear with surface styles lures is an amazing form of fishing.

 Estuary perch size and catch limits